8 Best Revolver [2024]: Wheel Guns We Want

 Ruger LCR Review

 Revolvers don’t change much, but when Ruger created the LCR, they went big with it.
 Instead of using titanium and scandium to drive the price sky-high, they simply used polymer.
 Polymer framed revolvers seem odd, but to reduce weight without increasing price, it makes sense.
 Ruger didn’t just stop there though.
-They ended up making a fantastic revolver for everyday carry.
+They ended making one of the best concealed carry revolvers for everyday carry.

 Double action triggers are rarely nice, but Ruger’s design is absolutely brilliant!
 It’s superbly smooth and relatively short.
 It’s easily the best stock double-action trigger on the market.
 As such, you’ll have no problems being accurate with the gun.
 The big front sight is nice and also easily replaceable.
 A good aftermarket exists that provides a variety of replacement front sight options.